-Authorization of 12 months may be granted for adult members for treatment of moderately to severely active Crohn's disease.
+Authorization of 12 months may be granted for treatment of moderately to severely active Crohn's disease.

 Plaque Psoriasis (PsO)

 Authorization of 12 months may be granted for adult members who have previously received a biologic or targeted synthetic drug (e.g., Sotyktu, Otezla) indicated for the treatment of moderate to severe plaque psoriasis.